Gayathri-Cyber23/Web-Server-Security-Assessment-SOC-Analysis/README.md

 ## Project Overview

-This project was completed as part of my Master’s in Cybersecurity capstone.
-It involved reviewing the security of a Linux-based web server environment supporting a WordPress application.
+This project simulates a real-world cybersecurity engagement conducted as part of my Master’s in Cybersecurity capstone.
+It involved assessing the security of a Linux-based web server environment supporting a WordPress application.

-The objective was to identify risks, apply basic security improvements, and understand how vulnerabilities and system activity are analyzed in a real-world setting.
+The objective was to identify risks, apply basic security improvements, and analyze vulnerabilities and system activity using SOC-style techniques.

 ## Environment Overview